 3. Stokke Tripp Trapp

-Tripp Trapp chairs are high chairs that transforms to work with your child through their toddler years.
+Tripp Trapp High Chairs are high chairs that transforms to work with your child through their toddler years.
 People like these chairs because they are more stylish than other high chairs and are highly adjustable to fit growing babies.
 They also put babies in good posture for eating with foot rests for stability.